HermesBoots/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 ## Switch
 Switching two values with only one line.

+## Linked List Palindrome
+Determining whether a linked list is a palindrome.

 ## CPython #0: Python Lists
 Printing information about a Python list from C.